Organizational Chart | Types, Uses & Examples

-Organizational charts are also called hierarchy charts.
-These charts are the graphical depiction of an organization's internal structure.
+Organizational charts are the graphical depiction of an organization's internal structure.
 It represents the relationships among different management and workers tiers—for example, reporting relationships and chain of command within the organization.

 Entities like employees and positions are represented through boxes or circles.
 The tiers are shown by the organizational chart levels, while the connecting lines and elbow lines represent the relationships.